As Seen In:

 - Financial statement preparation and analysis

 - Employee benefits planning

 We also offer financial planning as a stand-alone retainer based service for clients that may not have a need or desire for ongoing portfolio management.

 At ATX Portfolio Advisors®, you'll never have to wonder how we get paid or what our motivations may be.
 We take pride in being fully transparent about our business.
 You can see the composition of our Accountable Portfolios as well as our Pricing here on our website.
 Our accounts are held at a third party custodian, TD Ameritrade, in separate accounts that provide reporting and online access.

 We are committed to your success as an investor by offering the resources and knowledge of a large firm, coupled with the personalized attention of a small company.
 We get to know you, your purpose, your priorities, and your preferences.
 We build, test, and manage financial plans to help keep you pointed in the right direction with perspective formed from decades of experience.
 Finally, we do all of this with low all inclusive Fee-Only (When You're Up) Pricing.

 EXPERIENCED WEALTH MANAGEMENT

-Our portfolios are managed to emphasize factors that can lead to better performance in the long run.
+Our portfolios are managed to emphasize investment factors that have been shown to lead to higher returns in the long run.
 We invest in the broad markets but tilt towards companies based on size, relative price, and profitability.